kristomu/flux-analyze/tracks/test_cases/README.md

 - 111_clock_failure_1: Currently produces a "found preamble but then couldn't" error with flux_analyze.
 Taken from a Microsoft Plus disk.
 This shouldn't happen and I need to figure out what's going on.
 The clock rate is also strange on this one.

 - RETRY-77-4-t69.0: This is the same file as the one in the parent directory.
 It contains a chunk that can't be assigned a clock due to the bands being too close to each other.
 My Python code deals with this by not using a clock at all, just explicitly dealing with the bands.

+- x16_copying_uninitialized: This is a track from another DOS 5.0 disk.
+It caused an invalid read of two bytes (detected by Valgrind) due to a preamble signature being found right at the start of a track.
+Fixed.